ronivay/XenOrchestraInstallerUpdater/README-FEDORA.md

 # Fedora Support for XenOrchestraInstallerUpdater

+**⚠️ IMPORTANT: Xen Orchestra does not officially support Fedora.
+This is an experimental implementation.**

-This fork adds support for Fedora 41, 42, 43, and rawhide to the XenOrchestraInstallerUpdater script.
+This fork adds experimental support for Fedora 41, 42, 43, and rawhide to the XenOrchestraInstallerUpdater script.

 ## Changes Made